Spatial Computing Opportunities in Biomedical Decision Support: The Atlas-EHR Vision: Introduction

 \textbf{This paper makes the following contributions:}

-\begin{itemize} \item It envisions, Atlas-EHR, a spatially-organized EHRs data for reducing the time needed by healthcare to understand patient history via the next generation of biomedical decision support.
-Our vision is more comprehensive (e.g., EHR) than related works (e.g., inner space \cite{oliver2011geography}). \item It lists a few challenges and opportunities for five broad areas of spatial computing research to explore the human body. \end{itemize}
+\begin{itemize} \item It envisions a spatially-organized map of electronic health record data for reducing the time needed by healthcare to understand patient history via the next generation of biomedical decision support.
+Our vision is more comprehensive (e.g., EHR) than related works (e.g., inner space \cite{oliver2011geography}). \item It challenges and opportunities for five broad areas of spatial computing research to explore the human body. \end{itemize}

-\textbf{Scope:} This paper focuses on a vision; hence prototyping, implementation, and experimental studies fall outside the scope of this article.
+\textbf{Scope:} This is a vision paper; hence prototyping, implementation, and experimental studies fall outside the scope of this article.
 A detailed description of spatial computing research in geographic space is also outside the scope of this paper.
 Interested audiences can refer to available books and surveys \cite{shekhar2020spatial, shekhar2011identifying, golmohammadi2018introduction, xie2017transdisciplinary}.
 This paper also does not address biological interpretation or mechanisms of domain-related applications in clinical trials.
-We list concrete examples of current accomplishments for each of the five broad areas at the geographic scale, followed by a detailed description of future research needs of spatial computing in the inner space \footnote{Innerspace \cite{innerspaceMovie} is a sci-fi movie directed by Spielberg that retells the story of Fantastic Voyage \cite{fantasticVoyage}, in which a miniature submarine traverses the human body to examine the brain, blood arteries, eyes, and ears.}.
-We use the "inner space" term to refer to the human body and its inner parts as a fine biomedical scale for distinguishing from the geographic data used in traditional spatial computing (e.g., GPS, location-based services).
-Table \ref{tab:taxanomy} provides the taxonomy of spatial computing methods discussed in this paper.
+We use the term "inner space" \footnote{Innerspace \cite{innerspaceMovie} is a sci-fi movie directed by Spielberg that retells the story of Fantastic Voyage \cite{fantasticVoyage}, in which a miniature submarine traverses the human body to examine the brain, blood arteries, eyes, and ears.}" term to refer to the human body and its inner parts as a fine biomedical scale for distinguishing from the geographic data used in traditional spatial computing (e.g., GPS, location-based services).
+Table \ref{tab:taxanomy} provides a taxonomy of the spatial computing methods discussed in this paper.